Non-Opioid Treatments for PainAdmin2022-06-17T12:37:37-04:00

 Every year millions of prescriptions are written for pain medications.
 Many of those prescriptions are for powerful opioids that can cause side effects and lead to addiction.
-Today, however, there are many non-opioid treatments available for pain management that result in a higher quality of life, including prescription and over-the-counter medications, nondrug remedies, and high-tech treatments.
+Today, however, many non-opioid treatments areavailable for pain management that result in a higher quality of life, including prescription and over-the-counter medications, non-drug remedies, and high-tech treatments.

 At one time, opioids like oxycodone, hydrocodone, and morphine were considered some of the most helpful drugs for managing chronic pain.
 However, the rates of opioid abuse and overdose deaths have skyrocketed in recent years.
 But, more importantly, opioids may not be the most effective treatment for pain relief after all!